cs207team3/cs207-FinalProject/README.md

 [![Build Status](https://travis-ci.org/cs207team3/cs207-FinalProject.svg?branch=master)](https://travis-ci.org/cs207team3/cs207-FinalProject.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/cs207team3/cs207-FinalProject/badge.svg?branch=master&maxAge=0)](https://coveralls.io/github/cs207team3/cs207-FinalProject?branch=master&maxAge=0)

-## cs207-FinalProject: A Chemical Kinetics Library
+## cs207-FinalProject: A Chemical Kinetics Library and WebApp
 ### Final Project repository for CS207 Team 3
 ##### Team Members: Jiacheng Shi, Weihang Zhang, & Andrew Lund

 ---

 ### User's Guide:
+There are two ways to use our chemical kinetics library:
+1. Download and install this repository following the instruction in the **Library Installation** section below.
+2. Visit our chemkin [webapp](http://chemkin.pythonanywhere.com/) and upload your properly formatted .xml reactions file.

+For more details about correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml)

+**Introduction:**

 ...Please see the chart below for equation symbols and their meaning...

-**Introduction:**

 The purpose of our library is to return the reaction rate of a system of N species undergoing M reactions.
 The reactions can be reversible or irreversible, and should be elementary of the form: